kryptonian41/apimedix/README.md

 This is a assignment project for **Innovaccer's Hackercamp 2019**.

+**Overview** - The web app is served by a backend server coded using Node.js and the frontend side of the app in implemented using Vue.js.
+The web app has been hosted on Heroku.

 ## Demo

 You can view the live example [here](https://apimedix.herokuapp.com).

+## Folder Structure

+**Server** - The root folder (except the client folder) contains the files for our Node.js server.

+**Client** - The client folder all the files for our Vue.js SPA.

 ## Tech Stack Used